skyfielders/python-skyfield/skyfield/documentation/time.rst

 if you are striding forward through time using the UTC minute, hour, or day.
-A graph will show a planet moving slightly farther during an hour that was lengthened by a leap second;
+A graph will show a planet moving slightly farther during an hour that was lengthened by a leap second.
-an Earth satellite’s velocity will seem higher when you reach the minute that includes 61 seconds;
+An Earth satellite’s velocity will seem higher when you reach the minute that includes 61 seconds.
-and so forth.
+And so forth.
 Problems like these are the reason that the :class:`Time` only uses UTC for input and output, and insists on keeping time internally